Prospective Undergraduate Students

 Each new freshman who declares his/her interest in Biomedical Engineering and is admitted to the College of Engineering is admitted as a Pre-Biomedical Engineering major during the first year.
 During the pre-major year, students will take Calculus, General Chemistry, Physics, and a First Year Engineering program (there are two sequences to choose from if you are an honors student).
 There is a great deal of similarity among the 14 different Engineering pre-majors at Ohio State, making it extremely easy to move from one to another if you change your mind about your major.

 In your first semester at Ohio State you will also participate in a University Survey course designed for Biomedical Engineering pre-majors.
 The course is taught by the department's academic advisors and will help students explore university policies and procedures as well as expose them to a variety of faculty, staff and student guest speakers covering topics related to biomedical engineering, engineering in general, and involvement at Ohio State.

+Approximately 100-110 students are admitted to the BME major each year.
+Following admission, students will continue to take courses in the Biomedical Engineering curriculum.
 Students may combine the Biomedical Engineering major with OSU's pre-med or other pre-health/pre-professional curricula, though students who choose to do so should plan their course schedule well in advance, as completing all the requirements in 4 years may require taking very full course loads certain semesters and/or summer classes.

 Office of Admissions